scubjwu/mobility/README.md

 (See the example csv file for more details)

 TODO LIST:
-1) record the simulation result
-2) implement functions to analyze the simulation result
+1) implement functions to analyze the simulation result
-3) use mysql to fetch data
+2) use mysql to fetch data
-4) record the simulation result during the running time to reduce memory usage